-Playing tennis or golf, or a combination of the two, can boost your networking skills in so many ways.
+Do you play tennis or golf or a combination of the two?
+You should!
+It can boost your networking skills in so many ways.
 Even if you play badly, you should still play.
-There are so many deals, connections, and honest networking that are done in between sets or driving to the next hole every singe day.
+There are many deals, connections, and fantastic business deals that are done in between sets or driving to the next hole every singe day.
 What are you missing out because you don’t play?

 This Labor Day weekend, I’m putting my money where my mouth is and heading down to the Black Enterprise Golf & Tennis Challenge at the PGA National Resort & Spa, Palm Beach Gardens, Florida.
 I love to play tennis but don’t know how my skills will compare to the other participants down there.
 I might be setting myself up for some embarrassment and will be stepping outside my comfort zone.
 All of those “am I good enough” anxieties are streaming in as the Challenge gets closer.
 But I’m feeling those feelings and doing it anyway.
 And I figure the coaching can only help me get better